AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 $$S_g = \{ (position,\emptyset, \emptyset, deliveredTasks\}$$

 ## Transitions
-The transition are simply defined by two actions :
+The transitions are simply defined by two actions :

 * Move to pickup a task (move to a city and pickup a task in this city)
 * Deliver a task (move to a city and deliver a task in this city)

 ## Old representations
 Before having this representation, we had chosen to represent a state by a tuple $(agentPosition, \{(task, currentCityOfTask)\}$.
-This representation was more precise than our final one, but it led to a huge tree that takes a lot of time to be computed\footnote{The code to compute states was also more complicated because we had to compute every combinations of tasks position.i}.
+This representation was more precise than our final one, but it led to a huge tree that takes a lot of time to be computed\footnote{The code to compute states was also more complicated because we had to compute every combinations of tasks position.}.

-After implementing that representation, we have chosen a representation where the state is composed exactly like our final one plus the agent position.
-We still had performance problems because of the number of created states\footnote{In our code, it is simple to come back to this representation.
-Indeed, we simply need to add the comparison between agent positions in the \textit{equals()} method of the state (the agent position is saved in the state even if it is not used).}.

 # Implementation